 The online platform includes an audio reader that reads the article’s text aloud when you click the play icon.
-Each word is highlighted as its read, so students can follow along with ease.
+Each word is highlighted as it is read, so students can follow along with ease.

 This helps with student comprehension and language acquisition, and can be an important tool for English Language Learners or those with reading disabilities.
 It also comes in handy when your teacher voice needs a break.

-Many articles have additional media that pairs with each article or unit.
-These include images, videos and additional information about the person, event or topic in the article.
+Many articles have additional media that aligns with each article or unit.
+These include images, videos and additional information about the person, event, or topic in the article.

 3. Assign, Edit and Customize Assessments

 Every weekly unit has correlating assessments.
-This can be accessed by clicking on the Reading tab and selecting the publication you’re using.
+This can be accessed by clicking on the Publications tab and selecting the publication you’re using.
 You will then have the option to activate the test.